 As defined by NAFTA, originating describes those goods that meet the requirements of Annex 401 of the Agreement.
 Annex 401, which is now General Note 12 of the Harmonized Tariff Schedule of the U.S., establishes which goods originate under the Agreement and precludes goods from other countries from obtaining those benefits by merely passing through Canada, Mexico or the United States.

-Last month’s article outlined five different ways in which companies can determine if their goods qualify for NAFTA.
+In Part 1 in this series of articles on the NAFTA rules of origin, I outlined five different ways in which companies can determine if their goods qualify for NAFTA.
 This article will take a closer look at Preference Criterion A and B. If your product qualifies for NAFTA using one of these criteria, you would fill in the appropriate letter in column 7 on the NAFTA Certificate of Origin document.

 Preference Criterion A

-Goods wholly obtained or produced entirely in Canada, Mexico or the United States contain no foreign material or parts from outside the NAFTA territory qualify under NAFTA as preference criterion A. Examples of this criterion are:
+Goods wholly obtained or produced entirely in Canada, Mexico or the United States that contain no foreign material or parts from outside the NAFTA territory qualify under NAFTA as preference criterion A. Examples of this criterion are:

 - Silver mined in Mexico extracted in the territory.

 - Wheat grown in Canada harvested in the territory.

 - Live animals born and raised in Canada, Mexico or the United States.

 - Goods obtained from hunting, trapping or fishing in Canada, Mexico or the United States.

 A manufactured product would be difficult to qualify under preference criterion A. All parts and raw materials used to manufacture the product would have to be wholly obtained or produced in one of the territories.